jumpnow/jumpnowtek-site/_posts/2016-07-09-An-upgrade-strategy-for-embedded-Linux-systems.md

     umount <flag partition>

-If Linux doesn't update the **flags** partition, the system will revert back to the previous *rootfs* on the next boot because of the `_tried` file written by u-boot.
+If Linux doesn't update the **flags** partition, the system will revert back to the previous rootfs on the next boot because of the `_tried` file written by u-boot.

 ### Real code

+**NOTE:** A more recent, cleaner example for upgrading a BBB eMMC system can be found here: [emmc-upgrader][emmc-upgrader]

-A working implementation for [Yocto][yocto] built systems can be found in this recipe [github.com/jumpnow/meta-overo/tree/krogoth/recipes-support/system-upgrader][system-upgrader].
+A working implementation for [Yocto][yocto] built systems can be found in this recipe: [system-upgrader][system-upgrader].

 Here is an example `uEnv.txt` for a Gumstix Overo optimized somewhat knowing that **p2** is the default root partition.